 The past decade certainly had some hair-raising home runs in October, and the advent of social media has helped expand the reach and heighten the significant of these big moments.

-Here’s a look at some of the greatest home runs from the 2010s:
+Here’s a look at some of the greatest home runs from the past 10 years:

 Raul Ibañez, Game 3 2012 ALDS